joshlarue/old-site/nextcloudpi-setup.md

 to check if your time and time zone is set correctly.
 If it is not, [this](https://www.howtogeek.com/782032/how-to-use-the-timedatectl-command-on-linux/) article will help you with the timedatectl command.

 ## External storage setup
+I used two 2TB Seagate Barracuda HDDs with a cheap [docking station](https://www.bestbuy.ca/en-ca/product/insignia-usb-3-0-dual-hard-drive-docking-station-only-at-best-buy/15815030) from Best Buy.
+I just plugged the hard drives in, powered up the dock, and connected it to my Pi.

+[This article](https://www.stewright.me/2017/08/create-raid-volume-raspberry-pi/) by Ste Wright describes in good detail how to set up a RAID volume with this setup.

+Once you have mounted it to the directory where you'd like your files to live, navigate back to https://nextcloud.local:4443 and, under the "Config" section, select nc-datadir.
+Input your new directory where your storage is located and ensure the operation is successful.

+## If you have come this far and all you want is a Nextcloud instance on your home network, you are done!
+If you'd like to configure Cloudflare tunnels so that you can access your Pi outside of your home network without port forwarding, or if you'd like to set up a wireless AP with the same Pi, feel free to continue!